 Changes in Layout or Moving Walls

 If a planned change in layout doesn’t require moving plumbing, such as turning the shower 90 degrees and keeping the plumbing in place, it can be achieved for a reasonable price.
 Adding a wall or panel for privacy will add material and labor costs and won’t be an astronomical addition in terms of cost.
-Removing a wall or moving electricity can add between $2,000 and $8,500 to your budget, including materials, labor, and repairs to or replacement of flooring.
+Removing a wall or moving electricity can add between $5,000 or more to your budget, including materials, labor, and repairs to or replacement of flooring.

 Luxury Additions and Modifications

 Looking at a few luxury items for a new shower?
 The sky’s the limit on luxury bathroom fixture costs.
 Bear in mind that the cost of luxury fixtures doesn’t end with the purchase.
 Luxury items tend to be more delicate and often require precise installation and careful handling, which will drive up labor costs.
 Steam showers and other modifications will require precise calibration.